|Price: $695 (Early Registrant Price $675)

 1. Identify anatomy and physiology of the urogenital, gastrointestinal, musculoskeletal, fascial and nervous systems with reference to men’s pelvic health and dysfunction.

 2. List key medical diagnostic procedures for urologic, sexual and pelvic pain conditions.

 3. Perform external and internal (rectal) examinations of the pelvis to identify specific pelvic floor muscles, ligaments, nerves, and key bony landmarks.

 4. Perform pelvic floor muscle assessment procedures to identify strength, tone, length and coordination.

-5. Demonstrate psoas muscle examination and treatment, and describe its potential role in referral of symptoms into the pelvis.
+5. Demonstrate abdominal wall examination and treatment, and describe abdominal wall as potential role in referral of symptoms to the pelvis.

-6. Instruct male patients in an in home program and behavioral education for urologic, sexual, and pelvic pain conditions.
+6. Instruct patients in a home program and behavioral education for urologic, sexual, and pelvic pain conditions.

-7. Design treatment plans for male chronic pelvic syndromes, erectile dysfunction and post-prostatectomy dysfunctions.
+7. Design treatment plans for chronic pelvic pain syndromes, erectile dysfunction and post-prostatectomy dysfunctions.

-8. Perform external and internal male pelvic floor myofascial treatment techniques.
+8. Perform external and internal pelvic floor myofascial treatment techniques.

-Hourly schedule of Day 1 and Day 2 (meet at satellite location, or in self-hosted pairs / small groups).
+"Relative" Hourly schedule of live Zoom meetings.
+Day 1 and Day 2 (meet at satellite location, or in self-hosted pairs / small groups).

 Notice this schedule starts each day at 0:00.
 The course does not start at mid-night!
 This schedule is meant to show the duration of each component of the course, not the actual start-time of each lecture.
 The actual start time will appear in the title of the satellite course page on our website, showing the local time zone.